History of the Duchy of Parma and Piacenza: New marital arrangements

 Guillaume du Tillot was Prime Minister of the Duchy from 1759 to 1771.

 Following the death of Philip in 1765, his son Ferdinand I assumed the throne.
 France and Spain employed all available means to facilitate Ferdinand's marriage.
 Guillaume du Tillot, who remained Prime Minister, indicated his preference for Maria Beatrice d'Este, daughter of Duke Hercule III of Modena.
 He proposed that, following the latter's death, the two duchies would be united under Ferdinand's rule.
 The Duke of Choiseul, for his part, proposed Mademoiselle, the Princess of Orléans, who was particularly wealthy, but Spain rejected this proposal.
 Meanwhile, Emperor Joseph II postulated that the duchy would revert to Austria if Ferdinand remained without an heir.

 As France and Spain remained undecided, the Viennese court sought to ascertain the opinions of all relevant parties and proposed Archduchess Maria Amalia, daughter of Empress Maria Theresa of Austria and sister of Marie Antoinette, as the wife of the French dauphin Louis-Auguste (the future Louis XVI).
-On June 21, 1769, Ferdinand, then 19 years of age, requested the hand of Maria Amalia, who was 23, after obtaining the requisite papal dispensation due to their close kinship.
-The marriage was solemnized by proxy in Vienna on June 27, 1769.
-On July 1, 1769, Maria Amalia departed from Austria, reaching Mantua on July 16 accompanied by her brother, Emperor Joseph II.
+On 21 June 1769, Ferdinand, then 19 years of age, requested the hand of Maria Amalia, who was 23, after obtaining the requisite papal dispensation due to their close kinship.
+The marriage was solemnized by proxy in Vienna on 27 June 1769.
+On 1 July 1769, Maria Amalia departed from Austria, reaching Mantua on 16 July accompanied by her brother, Emperor Joseph II.
 Ferdinand proceeded to meet them, accompanied by Duke Sforza-Cesarini and Duke Grillo.
-During a ceremony held on July 19 in the Palazzo Ducale in Colorno, the bishop confirmed the marriage.
+During a ceremony held on 19 July in the Palazzo Ducale in Colorno, the bishop confirmed the marriage.
 Subsequent festivities and spectacles were held.
 The ducal couple arrived in Parma on the morning of the 24th.

 Since 1759, the duchy had been effectively governed by Guillaume du Tillot, installed by France.
 Upon her arrival, Maria Amalia sought to replace French and Spanish influence with that of Austria.
 She openly opposed the Prime Minister and was successful in persuading her husband to dismiss him, despite opposition from France and Spain.
 The two powers sent the Spaniard José Augustin de Llano as minister, with explicit instructions to rectify the chronic financial deficiencies of the duchy, which had been exacerbated by the profligate lifestyle of the ducal couple.
 José Augustin de Llano, who was poorly received, was dismissed in October 1772.
 He was replaced by Italians Giuseppe Sacco and Lorenzo Pompeo Canossa, who continued the policy of enlightened despotism but with a national character, thereby ending Spanish influence in the duchy.